Genuflect (band)

 Genuflect was an American nu metal band from Boston, Massachusetts, United States, composed of former members of Reveille.
 Genuflect's lyrical message lashes out against social, political and economic corruption.
 The band formed in 2005 and released LPs in 2007 and 2009.
 They went into hiatus in 2011, however Genuflect reformed in August 2013 and were working on new music before disbanding in 2015.

+History

 The End of the World, The Shadow Side and hiatus (2005-2011)

 In 2005, former founding Reveille members reunited to form Genuflect.
 The band was a new project by Drew Simollardes and Greg Sullivan, the vocalist and the guitarist respectively, from the national act Reveille, who previously toured on Ozzfest with Pantera, Soulfly and Disturbed; and also toured nationally with Sevendust, Static-X, Godsmack, Powerman 5000, Kid Rock, and Machine Head.

 Genuflect has released two full-length albums to date.
 Their debut record The End of the World was released in 2007, and was followed by The Shadow Side, released in 2009.
 Genuflect headlined national tours in 2008 and again in 2009 promoting their two albums to a loyal underground fan following.
 The band went on hiatus in 2011.